 Located a bit off the beaten path behind the Atocha train station at Calle del General Lacy, 14.

 This intimate wine bar is tucked into the narrow winding streets of the Lavapies neighborhood.
-Inside you’ll find an intriguing selection of both Spanish and even a few international wines.
+Inside you’ll find an intriguing selection of both Spanish and even a decent selection of international wines.

 The dishes served here are as flavorful as their unique selection of wines.
-And the low lights and cozy tables at O Can Sentado make it an ideal date spot!
+And the low lights and cozy tables at La Fisna make it an ideal date spot!

-Located in the northern part of the Lavapies neighborhood near the Anton Martin metro stop at Calle Torrecilla del Leal, 20.
+Located in the Lavapies neighborhood near the Lavapies or Anton Martin metro stops at Calle del Amparo, 91.